Christine and the Queens' new album is an operatic exploration of grief and angels

 Chris: Yes, yes.
 I'm very romantic, I guess.
 But I'm still alive.
 So, onwards.

-Jacob Conrad and Ally Schweitzer edited the interview for air.
+Jacob Conrad and Ally Schweitzer edited this interview for broadcast.
 Majd Al-Waheidi edited the digital version. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.